 What are the most common reasons unauthorized chargebacks aren’t covered by PayPal Seller Protection?

 We did not receive your response in the PayPal Resolution Center.
 When your customer files a chargeback against you, PayPal receives a complaint from the issuing bank and sends you an email.
-To help us determine if you’re protected by Seller Protection, you must respond in the PayPal Resolution Center within 10 days and provide proof of shipment for unauthorized claims or proof of delivery for item not received claims.
+To help us determine if you’re protected by Seller Protection, you must respond in the PayPal Resolution Center within 10 days and provide proof of shipment for unauthorized claims or proof of delivery for Item Not Received claims.

 What is proof of shipment?

-“Proof of Shipment" is online or physical documentation from a shipping company that includes, the date the item is shipped and that the recipient’s address matches the shipping address provided on the Transaction Details Page.
-The recipient’s address much show at least the city & state, or city & country, or zip/postal code (or international equivalent).
+- Proof of shipment is online or physical documentation from a shipping company that includes the date the item is shipped and shows that the recipient’s address matches the shipping address provided on the Transaction Details Page.
+The recipient’s address must show at least the city and state, city and country, or ZIP/postal code (or international equivalent).

 We were unable to verify that the order was shipped to an approved address.
 You responded to the chargeback within 10 days and provided a shipping receipt, but the order was shipped to an incorrect, invalid, or unconfirmed address.

 - Order shipped to incorrect address.
 To be covered under PayPal Seller Protection, you are required to ship to the address on the PayPal Transaction Details page.
 PayPal carefully reviews the address on the PayPal Transactions Details page to help prevent fraud.
 If you shipped the order to a different address at your customer’s request, you won’t be covered under Seller Protection.

 - Order shipped to invalid address.
 You responded to the chargeback within 10 days and provided a shipping receipt or online tracking number.
 But the shipping receipt/online tracking number doesn’t show where the order was sent, or the address doesn’t match the customer’s address on the PayPal Transaction Details page.
-Shipping receipts must include – at a minimum – the city and state, or city and country or zip/postal code to which the order was shipped.
+Shipping receipts must include – at a minimum – the city and state, city and country, or ZIP/postal code to which the order was shipped.
 Customs forms, email, or text responses that do not include the online tracking number/proof of shipment are not accepted.
 Always double check the tracking number and only provide relevant, requested information to help you win your chargeback.

 - Order shipped to unconfirmed address.
 You responded to the chargeback within 10 days and provided a shipping receipt, but you shipped the order to an unconfirmed address, which is not covered under PayPal’s Seller Protection policy.
 An unconfirmed address is an address that PayPal hasn’t validated.
-Addresses outside of the U.S., Canada, and U.K. are unconfirmed addresses.
-If you ship outside of these countries, it is very important to review each order for fraud since these orders are not covered under the terms of the PayPal Seller Protection policy.
+Addresses outside of the U.S., Canada, and the U.K. are unconfirmed addresses.
+If you ship outside of these countries, it is very important to review each order for fraud because these orders are not covered under the terms of the PayPal Seller Protection policy.

 The item sold was delivered in person or picked up.
 In-person and first-party deliveries are not covered under PayPal’s Seller Protection policy, because they do not provide a third-party shipping receipt to prove the customer received their order.
 However, you can provide evidence to PayPal that may help you win the chargeback:

-- Cardholder signature on the pick-up form
+- Cardholder signature on the pick-up form.

-- Copy of identification presented by the cardholder
+- Copy of identification presented by the cardholder.

-- Details of identification presented by the cardholder
+- Details of identification presented by the cardholder.

 The item sold was an intangible good.
 Intangible items are not covered under PayPal Seller Protection.
 However, you can provide evidence to PayPal that may help you win the chargeback:

 For digital goods:

-- The buyer’s IP address
+- The buyer’s IP address.

-- The buyer’s email address
+- The buyer’s email address.

-- Description of the goods downloaded
+- Description of the goods downloaded.

-- Date and time goods were downloaded
+- Date and time goods were downloaded.

-- Proof that the merchant’s website was accessed for services after the transaction date
+- Proof that the merchant’s website was accessed for services after the transaction date.

-- Signed work order indicating completion of the work requested
+- Signed work order indicating completion of the work requested.

-- Communication between you and the buyer that supports rebuttal of the chargeback
+- Communication between you and the buyer that supports rebuttal of the chargeback.

 - You’re not protected under PayPal’s Seller Protection policy or lost a chargeback.
 Now what?
 PayPal deducts money from your account to cover the amount of the customer’s chargeback.
 If the rate of complaints you receive each month approaches 1%, your account may be subject to further review (most merchants, however, fall well below this threshold).

 Unaware you received a chargeback?
 If you were not aware that your customer filed a chargeback against you, please verify that your PayPal account has the correct email address and recheck all your emails folders – including junk and spam folders – for our notices.
 Our emails subject lines typically include the word “Case #” or “Case ID #.”
 We send an email each time a chargeback is filed, a reminder email requesting a response, and an email when you win or lose the chargeback.
 You can also log in to your PayPal account and visit the Resolution Center.

-Track and respond to your chargebacks by clicking on the individual case and providing the requested information.
+- Track and respond to your chargebacks by clicking on the individual case and providing the requested information.